Japan faces political uncertainty after LDP election rout – DW – 10/28/2024

 "It is clear that the electorate is deeply frustrated and angry over the scandal of LDP politicians amassing huge slush funds," said Hiromi Murakami, a professor of political science at the Tokyo campus of Temple University.

-Dozens of LDP politicians and accountants have been implicated in the scandal, which broke last year and involves some 600 million yen (€3.62 million) in undocumented political funding, kickbacks, and undeclared income.
+Dozens of LDP politicians and accountants have been implicated in the scandal, which broke last year and involves some 600 million yen (€3.62 million, $3.93 million) in undocumented political funding, kickbacks, and undeclared income.

 The issue badly hurt the administration of former Prime Minister Fumio Kishida, who ended up stepping down.